-- Decide on how to prevent pregnancy and STDs before becoming sexually active.
+- Decide on how to prevent pregnancy and STIs before becoming sexually active.

 - Contraception methods vary in effectiveness and cost.

-- Using two methods (such as birth control pills and condoms) greatly decreases your chances of becoming pregnant and getting an STD.
+- Using two methods (such as birth control pills and condoms) greatly decreases your chances of becoming pregnant and getting an STI.

 As a teenage girl or young woman, you may be starting to think about what it means to be involved in a sexual relationship.
 There are many things that you need to think about before you decide to have sex, including whether this is the right person, the right time in your life, and how you will feel if the relationship breaks up.
-If you do decide to have sex, you definitely need to think about how to prevent getting pregnant and how to protect yourself from getting a sexually transmitted infection (STD).
-Keep reading to find out what type of contraception is best for you and your partner.
+If you do decide to have sex, you definitely need to think about how to prevent getting pregnant and how to protect yourself from getting an sexually transmitted infection (STI).

 You should talk to your parents, guardian, a trusted adult, or your health care provider if you are thinking about having a sexual relationship.
 It is a good idea to discuss all of your choices and all of the concerns and worries you may have so you can make good decisions.
 This can be a very confusing time for you and it is always good to have someone to talk to.